 Sarah has been practicing as a pediatric speech-language pathologist since 1995.
-She completed her Bachelor's degree in Early Childhood Education at The University of MIssouri-Columbia, and then received her Master's degree in Speech-Language Pathology from The University of Kansas.
+She completed her Bachelor's degree in Early Childhood Education at The University of Missouri-Columbia, and then received her Master's degree in Speech-Language Pathology from The University of Kansas.

-Sarah has experience treating children of varied ages and with a wide variety of diagnoses.
-Her areas of specialty include Early Intervention (working with children birth - 3 years old) and Augmentative and Alternative Communication (AAC).
+Sarah has experience treating children of all ages, with a wide variety of diagnoses.
+Her areas of specialty include Early Intervention and Augmentative and Alternative Communication (AAC).
 She also has a lot of experience treating children with motor speech disorders, such as Childhood Apraxia of Speech (CAS).

 As an AAC Specialist, Sarah has extensive experience training families and teams (therapists, teachers, respite/hab providers, etc) who work with individuals of all ages who use high-tech communication (AAC) devices.
 In addition, she serves as an evaluator for one of the AAC Evaluation Teams in Arizona.
 In recent years, she has gained experience working with adults who have ALS (a.k.a.
 "Lou Gehrig's Disease") who have a need for high-tech eye gaze communication devices.